 - rating group/service id where rating group/service id reporting is used.

-When a service data flow is governed by a PCC Rule indicated with "Online" charging method, quota management is required before service delivery for controlling this service data flow to be able to start or continue.
-There is also a special case of "Online" where the SMF may allow traffic to start before quota management.
+When a service data flow is governed by a PCC Rule indicated with "Online" charging method, quota management is required for the service data flow.
+It may also indicate if authorization for the service data flow is needed or not before service delivery, i.e. blocking or non-blocking mode.

 When a service data flow is governed by a PCC Rule indicated with "Offline" charging method, quota management is not required for this service data flow.
 Usage reporting is required for this service data flow without affecting the delivery.